The Russia Investigations, Explained

 In January 2017, the United States intelligence community released a sobering report concluding with “high confidence” that Russian President Vladimir Putin sought to influence the 2016 presidential election.
 The aim of this effort, the report found, was “to undermine public faith in the U.S. democratic process, denigrate Secretary Clinton, and harm her electability and potential presidency.”
 Putin and the Russian government, the intelligence agencies said, “developed a clear preference for President-elect Trump.”

-Russia’s involvement in the election — and whether any associates of President Trump played a role — is now the focus of multiple investigations in Washington.
+Russia’s involvement in the election — and whether any associates of President Trump played a role — has been now the focus of multiple investigations in Washington.
 Committees in both the House and the Senate have opened fact-finding probes, and although Congress cannot bring charges, it would have the ability to vote on impeachment if lawmakers were to uncover wrongdoing by President Trump.
 House intelligence committee Republicans announced in mid-March that they had found no evidence of collusion.
+But on May 16, the Senate intelligence committee released its latest findings, announcing that it agreed with the intelligence community’s assessment that Russia interfered in the election in order to help elect then-candidate Trump.
+The Senate investigation is ongoing, and has yet to consider the question of whether the president or his associates colluded with Russia to influence the election.

-At the Justice Department, the special counsel investigation being led by former FBI director Robert Mueller has already brought charges against four individuals connected to the Trump campaign and 13 Russian nationals.
+At the Justice Department, the special counsel investigation being led by former FBI director Robert Mueller has already brought charges against four individuals connected to the Trump campaign and over two dozen Russians.
+And in mid-July, Russian national Maria Butina was arrested and charged by the Justice Department’s national security prosecutors with conspiracy to act as an unregistered agent of Russia during the presidential campaign.
+Court documents describe Butina conspiring under the direction of a high-level Russian government official to connect with the National Rifle Association and develop relationships with American politicians to establish “back channel” lines of communication.
 President Trump, for his part, has repeatedly denied any wrongdoing or collusion, and called the investigations into Russian meddling a “witch hunt.”
 The president nearly fired Mueller last June, according to The New York Times, but held off after the White House counsel threatened to resign rather than carry out the order.
 (The president dismissed the account as “fake news.”)

 As the investigations continue to unfold, here is a brief look at where each one stands: